 \end{proposition}

-\begin{proof} We can, and will, assume without loss of generality that $\|\bm{f}-\bm{g}\|_{\lambda,p}<\infty$; else, there is nothing to prove.
-By using Burkholder's inequality and arguing as in the previous Lemma we find that
+\begin{pf} We can, and will, assume without loss of generality that $\|\mathbf{f}-\mathbf{g}\|_{\lambda,p}<\infty$; else, there is nothing to prove.
+By using Burkholder's inequality and arguing as in the previous lemma, we find that